Thallium, Urine

 Volume Type Container Collect Temperature Transport Temperature Special Instructions

-8 mLUrine, randomMetal free clean container RefrigeratedPatient Prep: Diet, medication, and nutritional supplements may introduce interfering substances.
-Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, and non-essential over-the-counter medications upon the advice of their physician.
-High concentrations of iodine may interfere with elemental testing.
-Collection of urine specimens from patients receiving iodinated or gadolinium-based contrast media should be avoided for a minimum of 72 hours post-exposure.
-Collection from patients with impaired kidney function should be avoided for a minimum of 14 days post-contrast media exposure.
-Must collect specimen in plastic container.
-Record total volume on container and requisition.
-Transfer urine aliquot into a trace element-free transport tube (ARUP #43116).
+8 mLUrine, randomPlastic container RefrigeratedPatient Prep: High concentrations of iodine may interfere with testing.
+Diet, medication, and nutritional supplements may introduce interfering substances.
+Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, non-essential over-the-counter medications (upon the advice of their physician).
+Avoid iodinated or gadolinium-based contrast media for at least 72 hours or 14 days for patients with impaired kidney function.
+Collection: Collect in a plastic container, mix well and aliquot into a trace metal free transport tube (ARUP #43116).
+Record total volume and collection time interval on specimen.

 Minimum Specimen Requirements